-Election Day is one month away.
+Election Day is six weeks away.
 In August, I began a three-part series on why you must vote.
-Last month's column talked about the critical issues like access to healthcare impacted by the individuals we elect into office.
-This month it's personal.
-It's about us and how black voter apathy is simply wrong in light of our history and the current attacks across the country on our right to vote.
+Last month’s column talked about the critical issues like access to healthcare impacted by the individuals we elect into office.
+This month it’s personal.
+It’s about us and how Black voter apathy is simply wrong in light of our history and the current attacks across the country on our right to vote.

 Let’s start with our history.
 Prior to the Voting Rights Act of 1965, African Americans across the country, but particularly in the South, were systematically prevented from exercising their right to vote.
 Methods both “legal” and illegal were used to prevent Blacks from having a say in the political system that governed their lives.
 African Americans who attempted to vote were faced with bullying, ridicule, prohibitive fees, violence and in some instances death.
 My own grandfather who lived in Mississippi was told that in order to vote he had to recite the Bill of Rights to the Constitution from memory.

 The Voting Rights Act of 1965 made all the previously “legal” methods used to bar Black voters from the polls illegal and gave us the power of the federal government to force our way into the voting booth.
 The bill led to African Americans becoming a political force; led to Black elected officials and judges and, ultimately, to the country’s first Black President.
 African Americans came out in force behind then candidate Obama in 2008 and played a critical role in sending him to the White House.
 And now today, as the first Black President seeks re-election we are seeing a new assault on the voting rights of African Americans, led by people elected in the wake of high Black voter apathy during the mid-term elections of 2010.